petergridge/Irrigation-V5/readme.md

 ### Program wide frequency

 Selecting this provides the frequency of operation for all zones that do not have a zone frequency option defined.
 If you do not select this a zone frequency will be automatically created for each zone.

+### Program repeat

+Selecting this will provide the option to repeat the program cycle multiple times.
+The Zone level ECO mode is disabled when this option is selected.

 ### Frequency options